Yangjunjie-Lin/Scanly/README.md

-# Scanly — private browser QR scanner
+# Scanly — private-first browser QR scanner

 Scanly is a feature-complete, privacy-first QR scanner for camera and uploaded images.
 Its layered, heuristic computer-vision pipeline runs locally in the browser; it is not an ML model and has no upload backend.